 Just about any fruit can be grown in containers.
 The only exceptions are vines whose growth needs are not suited to containers.

-Figs actually produce more fruit with fuller flavor when their roots are restricted to a container is ideal.
+Figs produce more fruit with fuller flavor when their roots are restricted to a container ideal.

-You need to make sure there is adequate drainage in your containers and that they are robust enough to support the bulk of the plants and any additional stress put on the framework when the branches are laden with fruit.
+You need to ensure adequate drainage in your containers and that they are robust enough to support the bulk of the plants and any additional stress put on the framework when the branches are laden with fruit.

-When placing your containers in the garden, make sure they will not get frost, especially during flowering time, as the blossoms may get damaged, and you will lose the fruit.
+When placing your containers in the garden, ensure they will not get frost, especially during flowering time, as the blossoms may get damaged, and you will lose the fruit.

 Use the correct planting medium for the fruit grown and give adequate water.

-Many container growers find an irrigation system helps because watering a lot of containers is difficult.
+Many container growers find an irrigation system helps because watering many containers is tricky.

 You can choose containers to go with the rest of the garden design, and you can also move them around to ensure that fruiting plants get the most light and sun.
-You can use supports in the containers themselves, and these can be decorative.
+You can use supports in the containers themselves, which can be decorative.

-Fruit in containers is not as difficult as you might think, and there are many different varieties of fruit you can grow.
+Fruit in containers is not as difficult as you might think, and there are wide varieties of fruit you can grow.
 You can even try exotics like lemons and oranges in warmer areas.
 Try it and see.